rev-net/memo/pitch.md

 ### Ideal partners

-We're after partners who want to help with growth strategies.
+We're open to partners who want to help with growth strategies.
 We (folks from around the Juicebox community) are about to deploy Juicebox v4 and the first [cohort of production revnets](#examples-of-revnets).
 We're looking for partners who believe in the mission, believe in the team, and can help make this launch chapter successful.

 ### Roadmap